 Marvel movies news and rumors: From Avengers to X-Men and more

 With the release of Captain America: Civil War, Marvel Studios crossed a major milestone with $10 billion mark in global box office with 13 movies.
+With each new release, that number continues to rise exponentially.
 No other film franchise can come close to claiming that, at least not in that period of time.
 Of course, there has never really been a franchise like the Marvel Cinematic Universe before.
-It’s become popular enough, and fans obsess over it enough to create an entire cottage industry around Marvel movies news and rumors.
+It’s become popular enough – and fans obsess over it enough – to create an entire cottage industry around Marvel movies news and rumors.

 The Marvel film empire – while currently thriving in the shared films of the MCU – is not limited to a single studio.
 Along with Marvel Studios (under the Disney banner), Fox is currently showing no signs of stopping its development of Marvel films either.
-Others like Sony have ceded control of its primary Marvel character, Spider-Man, while still legally holding on to the rights.
-But for all intents and purposes the upcoming Spider-Man: Homecoming is an MCU film.
+And then there’s Sony, which ceded partial control of its primary Marvel character, Spider-Man, while still legally holding on to the rights (and their plans for an extended universe of its own).